|from "Photographs of the War in Afghanistan"|

 So if you ever see a photo of a guy aiming a rifle, remind yourself -- that's not war.

 Instead, they argued that war is an agonizingly slow, decade-long game of chess.
 War is the US spending billions to magically airdrop and sustain a city of 45,000 people in the middle of Nowhere, Afghanistan.
 War is a guard tower built next to a tennis court.
 War doesn't take place on a battlefield, but a "Battlespace" that encompasses every facet of modern life.
 War is an unmanned drone with 96 cameras, sending back footage for 200 intelligence analysts to dissect before going home to eat pancakes.
-War is a cheap internet router that may or may not have fed data to Chinese intelligence agencies.
+War is a cheap internet router that may or may not have fed data to Chinese intelligence agencies (EDIT, March 2017: finally updated this link to not go to a weird conspiracy blog).

 If it wants to be ethical, I argue yes.